clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/best-practices/requirement-scripts.md

 - Chat: Calculation method based on Erlang-C with an additional parameter to set a number of consecutive chat sessions.
 - Linear: Calculation method for contacts that do not need to be handled in real time (e.g. letters, emails, tickets, or orders).
 The calculation result is based on the forecasted volume and, optionally, on AHT.

-Learn how to {% link_new configure the calculation methods | features/forecast/injixo-forecast/staff-requirement.md %}.
+Learn how to {% link_new configure the calculation methods | features/forecast/injixo-forecast/calculate-staff-requirements.md %}.

 ## Requirement scripts

 - {% link_new Constant requirement | features/forecast/requirement-scripts/requirement-constant.md %}: For activities for which you have no forecast, but for which you know the number of people needed for each time range.
 You can enter your own staff requirements values.
 You can define values for multiple timespans and activities.
 - {% link_new Multiactivity | features/forecast/requirement-scripts/requirement-multiactivity.md %}: To schedule multiskilled people and combine different channels (e.g. several hotlines, or a combination of chats and calls).
 - {% link_new Outbound | features/forecast/requirement-scripts/requirement-outbound.md %}: For campaigns with outbound calls.
 You can set parameters that define the campaign duration, redial rate, right party contact rate, etc.
 - Backoffice linear: For indirect communication, like letters or emails, that need to be handled within a predefined time frame.
-To use this script, talk to your consultant.
+To access this script, talk to your consultant.
 - Average speed of answer (ASA): Script based on Erlang-C that focuses on the average waiting time.
-To use this script, talk to your consultant.
+To access this script, talk to your consultant.
 - Abandoned call rate: Script based on Erlang-C that lets you define your service goal as the maximum abandoned call rate.
 You can also use it if your goal is based on PCA (Percentage of Calls Answered).
-To use this script, talk to your consultant.
+To access this script, talk to your consultant.

 ## Data types and relevant staff requirements calculation methods